The Anti Alzheimer’s Meal Plan with Brain Boosting Recipes | Dr. Oz | S9 | Ep 32 | Full Episode

 It's amazing how a vegetable can taste well if it's cooked properly.

-Um, you know, especially with the herbs, it can proudly take the centerpiece off any table and your brewing cells will thank you.
+It can probably take the centerpiece of any table and your brain cells will thank you.

 We come back.

-We're rounding out this Alzheimer's meal plan with a delicious snack and dessert that's gonna keep you full.
+We're rounding out this Alzheimer's meal plan with a delicious snack and dessert that's going to keep you full.

 New investigations, true crime cases, and the biggest stars.